MedP-CLIP: Medical CLIP with Region-Aware Prompt Integration: Experiments

 \subsection{Evaluation Dataset and Metrics}

-To rigorously evaluate MedP-CLIP across the four downstream tasks: zero-shot image-level classification, region-level retrieval, interactive segmentation, and medical visual question answering (VQA).
-As shown in Tab.~\ref{datasets_overview}, we conduct experiments on a diverse and comprehensive benchmark comprising 11 publicly available medical imaging datasets spanning 8 modalities (CT, MRI, fundus, X-ray, etc.) and 129,298 expert-annotated samples.
-Crucially, all datasets are held-out and excluded from training, with the sole exception of AMOS2022~\citep{ji2022amos}, ensuring a strict assessment of out-of-distribution generalization under realistic clinical conditions.
+To rigorously evaluate MedP-CLIP across the four downstream tasks, including zero-shot image-level classification, region-level retrieval, interactive segmentation, and medical visual question answering (VQA), we conduct experiments on a diverse and comprehensive benchmark comprising 11 publicly available medical imaging datasets spanning 8 modalities (CT, MRI, fundus, X-ray, etc.) and 129,298 expert-annotated samples.
+As shown in Tab.~\ref{datasets_overview}, all evaluation datasets are carefully held out from the pre-training corpus to ensure a strict assessment of out-of-distribution generalization under realistic clinical conditions.
+For AMOS2022~\citep{ji2022amos}, we explicitly separated the dataset at the patient level before region-text pair construction.
+Cases assigned to downstream evaluation were completely excluded from the GPT-4o-based text generation process and from the MedP-CLIP pre-training corpus.
+Therefore, no patient, image, mask, or region-text pair from the AMOS2022 evaluation subset overlaps with the pre-training data, preventing patient-level and image-level leakage.
 Specifically, for zero-shot classification, we use COVID-CT~\citep{yang2020covid}, ACL~\citep{bien2018mrnet}, ChestCT~\citep{matsuyama2024performance}, and ACRIMA~\citep{ovreiu2021deep}.
 Region-level retrieval is evaluated on Br35H~\citep{wageh2024brain}, AMOS2022~\citep{ji2022amos}, and 3D-IRCADB~\citep{soler20103d}.
 Interactive segmentation is benchmarked on ISLES~\citep{hernandez2022isles}, SegThor~\citep{lambert2020segthor}, and TotalSegmentator MRI~\citep{d2024totalsegmentator}.
 For medical VQA, we adopt MeCoVQA-R~\citep{huang2025towards}, the most comprehensive region-aware benchmark to date, featuring 126,661 training and 2,637 test questions across eight modalities.

 Evaluation metrics are aligned with task semantics and community standards: Top-1/Top-5 accuracy and recall for classification and region retrieval; Dice coefficient for interactive segmentation; and precision and recall for region-level VQA, following the MedPLIB protocol~\citep{huang2025towards}.
 This unified evaluation framework enables a holistic and clinically meaningful assessment of MedP-CLIP’s multimodal reasoning, spatial grounding, and zero-shot adaptability across heterogeneous medical imaging scenarios.